by Dr. Anita Sadaty, GYN and Dr. Laura Paris, DACM

 - Do NOT predict low IVF success rates in women under 35.

-- May predict decreased success rates in older women, particularly over age 40.
+- May predict decreased success rates in older women, particularly those over age 40.

 High levels correlate with:

-- Lower IVF cycle cancellation rates, meaning better chances that you can go through with implantation of fertilized embryos.
+- Lower IVF cycle cancellation rates mean better chances that you can go through with the implantation of fertilized embryos.

 - A higher number of eggs retrieved per cycle, and higher live birth rates.